Can you explain what a Biodynamic Osteopathic approach is?

 Do you make any special allowances for payments?

 Yes.
-Allowances for modification of fees is possible.
+Allowances for modification of fees are possible.
 Please feel free to discuss your particular circumstances.